 6. Select the SD card that you wish to install Raspbian on.
 Double check to make sure it’s the correct drive as this will wipe it clean.

-7. Once you have confirmed the image and the drive you can then proceed to flashing the SD card, select Flash.
+7. Once you have confirmed the image and the drive you can then proceed to flash the SD card, select Flash.

-9. Insert into your Raspberry Pi and any other extra cords such as power, mouse, keyboard, and the display cord.
+9. Insert into your Raspberry Pi and any other extra cords such as power, mouse, keyboard, and the HDMI cord.

 Basic Raspbian Setup

-Depending on which version of Raspbian you installed there is very little setup you will need to do to be able to get going.
+Depending on which version of Raspbian you installed there is minimal set up you will need to do to be able to get going.
 It’s important that when you learn how to install Raspbian that you also learn how to configure it correctly.
 Below are a few recommendations of what you should change.
 Please note that these are my personal recommendations.